Sunday Night Live with Sofie Devlieger (08-18-’25)

 I am not an activist.

-I am a scientist.
+I am a researcher.
 An entrepreneur.
 An educator.

 But above all, I am someone who believes in justice, transparency, and responsibility.